Salò, or the 120 Days of Sodom: Circle of Manias/

-On another day, the victims are forced to get naked and act like dogs.
-When one of the victims, Lamberto, refuses, the Magistrate whips him and tortures the President's daughter by tricking her into eating a slice of polenta containing nails.
+On another day, the naked victims are forced to act like dogs.
+When one of the victims, Lamberto, refuses, the Magistrate whips him and feeds Susanna, the President's daughter, a slice of polenta filled with nails.

-Circle of Shit /
+Circle of Shit/

 Signora Maggi relates her troubled childhood and her coprophilia.
-As she tells her story, the President notices that one of the studs has an erection and fondles him; another stud uses a female victim's hand to masturbate himself.
-She also explains how she killed her mother over a dispute about her prostitution and Renata cries, remembering the murder of her own mother.
-The Duke, sexually excited at the sound of her cries, begins verbally abusing her.
-The Duke orders the guards and studs to undress her.
-During this, she begs God for death and the Duke punishes her by defecating on the floor and forcing her to eat his feces with a spoon.
-The President leaves to masturbate.
-Later, at a mock wedding reception for the Magistrate and Sergio, the victims are presented with a meal of human feces.
-During a search for the victim with the most beautiful buttocks, Franco is picked and promised death in the future.
+As she explains how she killed her mother over a dispute about her prostitution, Renata cries, remembering the murder of her own mother.
+The Duke, aroused by the sound of her cries, orders Efisio and the guards to undress her.
+Renata begs God for death and the Duke forces her to eat his feces with a spoon.
+Later, at a mock wedding reception for the Magistrate and Sergio, the victims are presented with a meal of human feces, which the studs, prostitutes and masters eat without question.
+During a search for the victim with the most beautiful buttocks, Franco is picked and promised instant death, though the Bishop spares him on the promise of a far more painful death in the near future.